 - These respond dynamically to changing pressure conditions in the system.
 Their resistance is regulated by measuring the pressure and using it (with a spring as auxiliary energy source) to adjust the built-in regulating valve.
 The force exerted by the spring is adjusted according to the desired volume of water and the pressure required at the specific connection.
 Determining this force requires only that both the desired design volume of water and the pressure loss between the valve installation point and the consumer are known.

-- The system can immediately respond to pressure changes within the system (e.g. when a neighboring consumer is switched in or out)
+- The system can immediately respond to pressure changes within the system (e.g. when a neighbouring consumer is switched in or out)

 - When the system is extended there is no need to readjust the valves

-- The maximum flow rate of the outlet can be adjusted so that no consumers are favored
+- The maximum flow rate of the outlet can be adjusted so that no consumers are favoured

 - The settings are easier to determine

 In addition, using differential pressure controls reduces the flow rate at partial load, which in turn reduces the pump’s energy consumption.
-Optimizing partial load operation also improves the system’s Δt behavior (constant ratio between supply and return temperatures), which has a favorable effect on the chiller’s coefficient of performance (COP).
+Optimising partial load operation also improves the system’s Δt behaviour (constant ratio between supply and return temperatures), which has a favourable effect on the chiller’s coefficient of performance (COP).